mbohutinska/PolyplChapter/README.md

 I provide the output of this script in the folder PartC.
 You may use it (after extraction from .tar.gz) as an example dataset for the next steps.

+3. copy the output of .splitVCFsTreeMix to local folder and run following steps on your local computer.
+Here I copied the output files (POP_tm.table) to the folder ./treemix/chaper and I'm running the command from the folder ./treemix.

-3. copy the output of .splitVCFsTreeMix to local folder, find the TreeMix input conversion script building on the ScanTools output here: https://github.com/mbohutinska/TreeMix_input.
+- You can find the TreeMix input conversion script building on the ScanTools output here: https://github.com/mbohutinska/TreeMix_input.
 Run:

 ``python3 conversionTreemixMajda.py -i "chapter/" -o "chapter/"``